awslabs/green-boost/CONTRIBUTING.md

 Please read through this document before submitting any issues or pull requests to ensure we have all the necessary information to effectively respond to your bug report or contribution.

+## Package Guidelines/Rules:
+- When building a React component or CDK construct that depends on a 3rd party library outside of the core 3rd party dependencies, make those dependencies optional peer dependencies and do not export the component or construct from the index/root of the package.
+Export the component or construct from a subpath of the module so that only consumers of the package who want to use that functionality have to install the 3rd party dependency.
+Core dependencies include libraries already included in the `"dependencies"` key of the package.json.

 ## Reporting Bugs/Feature Requests